Aselith/COMP3421-21T3-Ass1/JUSTIFICATION.md

 The actual multiplication of matrix the shape can be found at line 343 in main.cpp, where it takes the stored glm::mat4 and applies it to the gl_Position in the vert.glsl file.

+The shapeObject struct in shapeObject.hpp has 3 matrices which control the translation, rotation and scale of an instance of a shapeObject.
+This is how each shape can have individual rotation, scaling and translating. shapeObject also has the vertices of that shape, so when creating an instance of shapeObject, the code is able to create separate individual shapes that won't be affected when another shape changes or has different vertices.

 3d.
 The render loop can be found in main.cpp from line 304 to line 364 (Including the variables used to calculate the delta time).
 The loop decides whether to perform matrix transformations on all the shapes (by calling the respective tick functions) between line 325 to 332 in main.cpp.